uellenberg/Logimat/docs/USAGE.md

 Because Logimat compiles to math, there are a few restrictions that it has.
 Namely, it has no ability for early returns.
 In order to return a value, you must set the state.
-The state is a variable that can be read and written to, as opposed to all other variables, which are constants.
+The state is a variable that can be read and written to, as opposed to constants, which can only be written to.
 At the end of a block (something inside {}), the state must be set, or else a compile error will be thrown.
 Below is an example of setting the state:

 ```ts